MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 ## Application and Frame Class Definitions

-Let's start from the application header file [TexturedCubeApp.h](TexturedCubeApp.h) which declares application class `TexturedCubeApp` derived from the base class `UserInterface::App<TexturedCubeFrame>` and frame class `TexturedCubeFrame` derived from the base class `Graphics::AppFrame` similar to how it was done in [HelloCube](../02-HelloCube) tutorial.
+Let's start from the application header file `TexturedCubeApp.h`, which declares the application class `TexturedCubeApp` derived from the base class `UserInterface::App<TexturedCubeFrame>` and the frame class `TexturedCubeFrame` derived from the base class `Graphics::AppFrame`, similar to how it was done in the [Hello Cube](../02-HelloCube) tutorial.
-The difference here is the [UserInterface::App](../../Modules/UserInterface/App) base class used instead of [Graphics::App](../../Modules/Graphics/App) class for visualization of optional UI elements and rendering it in screen overlay.
+The difference here is the use of the [UserInterface::App](../../Modules/UserInterface/App) base class instead of the [Graphics::App](../../Modules/Graphics/App) class for visualizing optional UI elements and rendering them in a screen overlay.

 ```cpp
 #pragma once